-The core business activity of the Group is vehicle sales to customers.
+The core business activity of the Group is vehicle sales and related services to customers.

-Consolidated annual report of 2023 has been approved by decision of the board on 19 April 2024 by.
+Consolidated annual report of 2024 has been approved by decision of the board on 15 April 2025.

 Shareholders have the financial statements approval rights after their approval by the Board of Directors.